wrfly/container-web-tty/README.md

 List the containers on your machine:
 ![List containers](images/list.png)

-It will excute `sh` if there is no `/bin/bash` inside the container:
+It will execute `sh` if there is no `/bin/bash` inside the container:
 ![sh by dfault](images/sh.png)

 Of Cause `bash`: